awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/fargate_service.md

 subnet-0207bed3b4fea0f8a,subnet-06d1fea4f304ee224
 ```

-The environment variable *vpc* contains the vpc id created in the CFN template.
+The environment variable *vpc* contains the vpc id created in the CloudFormation stack.
 Check its value using below command.

 ```
 echo $vpc